Fight seasonal allergies

 Allergies - Doctor, can you cure my allergies?

-Allergies are disproportionate immune system reactions that occur when the body comes into contact with a foreign substance (called an allergen) that is normally harmless.
-In other words, a substance can be harmless to one person but cause an allergic reaction in another.
+Allergies are disproportionate immune system reactions that occur when the body comes into contact with a foreign substance.
+There is, however, some treatments that can help greatly reduce allergic reactions to certain substances.

 Read the article